mateuslima90/kong-plugin-ai-attack-detection/README.md

 This plugin is still evolving, and the next features planned are:

-- training the model with new attack
+- training the AI Model with new attack
+- add cache layer in AI Model
+- improve response time
 - add integration and unit tests cases
 - publish a release of the plugin at luarocks.org
 - add support to configure message to user by plugin configuration